Extraction

 Output directory structure

-The output directory can be selected with the -o flag and if the flag is omitted picus_files is used as a default.
+The output directory can be selected with the -o flag with picus_files used as a default if the flag is omitted.

-The tool writes into this directory one Picus file per extracted harness.
+The tool writes one Picus file per extracted harness.
 These files are organized hierarchically

 the following structure.